 Some key bus routes to look for are as follows:

 - Sea World: 705 (from Broadbeach and Surfers Paradise) or 704 (from Southport)

 - Dreamworld, Movie World and Wet ‘n’ Wild: TX7 (from Helensvale Station)

 - Gold Coast Airport: 700 or 777 (from Broadbeach)

-The Gold Coast is also well serviced by taxis and ride-sharing services including Uber and DiDi.
+The Gold Coast is also well-serviced by taxis and ride-sharing services, including Uber, Lyft and DiDi.

 Getting To and From Gold Coast Airport

-The Gold Coast actually has its own international airport, so you don’t need to fly into Brisbane if you are planning on visiting the Gold Coast exclusively.
+The Gold Coast has its own international airport, so you won’t need to fly into Brisbane if you plan on visiting the Gold Coast exclusively.

 Located down at Coolangatta, Gold Coast Airport is so close to the New South Wales border that the runway actually crosses over it.